MarcBoule/ImpromptuModular/README.md

 A gate splitter module based on a input CV and a split point.
 One use for this module is to split a polyphonic gate signal from a keyboard into two different polyphonic gate signals, such that the left and right hand parts can be sent to different voices (in such a case, the polyphonic CV is also directly sent to each voice, and only the gates below/above the split point will produce sound in their respective voices).
 The module can also be used with monophonic signals.

 ### FourView <a id="four-view"></a>
 A chord viewer module that shows the note names of up to 4 CVs, or the name of the chord represented by these CVs.
 Sharp or flat notation is selectable in the right-click menu.
 Bottom jacks are through outputs.
 FourView can also function as an expander for ChordKey or CVPad by placing it to the right of either of those two modules; in this case: a) no cables need to be connected in order to view the note names of the chord notes or pad voltages and b) the through outputs are not used.
+The FourView module also allows the copying of the displayed notes via the Portable sequence format for then pasting as a small sequence in a sequencer, or as a chord in ChordKey.

 ### Hotkey <a id="hotkey"></a>
 Sends a trigger when a given keyboard key is pressed.
 The mouse cursor must be over the module.
 This module was made to synchronize audio recording using VCV Recorder with video recording (using OBS Studio for example).
 Set a hotkey in OBS to automatically have it start/stop recording upon a given keypress (works even when OBS is not in focus), then maximize Rack and set the same key in Hotkey; both recorders can then be started and stopped simultaneously on the same key-press.
 Send the trig output of Hotkey into the trig input of VCV Recorder.